nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 ### Working with a given Dynamic Group's Members

-A Dynamic Group object in the ORM exposes two (2) properties for retrieving the full set of members of that group:

-- `members` - QuerySet of member objects, as defined by the Dynamic Group's filter or the combination of its child groups (if any).
-Constructing this QuerySet requires performing multiple database queries, which may be relatively expensive depending on the complexity of the group definition(s).
-Evaluating the constructed queryset may also be expensive if the group definition is complex.
-- `members_cached` - QuerySet of member objects (members of the hidden Static Group serving as a cache for this Dynamic Group).
-Because this data is cached, no expensive database queries are required to construct it; evaluating the QuerySet will perform a single efficient database query.

-After retrieving either `members` or `members_cached`, you can of course perform `.filter()` and other QuerySet operations but (as always with QuerySets) this will incur additional database queries to re-evaluate the modified QuerySet.
+Any Dynamic Group object in the ORM has a simple property, `.members`, for retrieving the QuerySet of (cached) members of that group.
+Because this data is cached in a Static Group, no expensive database queries are required to construct it; evaluating the QuerySet will perform a single efficient database query.
+You can of course perform further `.filter()` and other QuerySet operations, but (as always with QuerySets) this will incur additional database queries to re-evaluate the modified QuerySet.

-Additionally, a Dynamic Group has the following methods for working with group membership and caching:
+Additionally, a Dynamic Group has the method `.has_member(obj)` for checking whether a single given database object is a (cached) member of this group.
+This too is a very efficient query.

-- `update_cached_members` - A way of forcing an update to the cached members of a Dynamic Group.
-This will always perform database queries.
-It will also return the updated `members_cached` property.
-- `has_member` - A way of checking if an object is a member of a Dynamic Group.
-The arguments are:
-    - `obj` - An instance of an object to check if it is a member of the given group.
-    - `use_cache` - A boolean value to choose whether to use the `members_cached` (`use_cache=True`) or force reevaluation of the Dynamic Group's `members` (`use_cache=False`, the default).
-This is a handy way to have Nautobot perform the ideal membership check.
+Neither of the above attributes provide a way to directly bypass the cached Static Group used by this Dynamic Group; if it's important to your use case to guarantee up-to-the-minute accurate membership information, you can call a Dynamic Group's `.update_cached_members()` method, which will refresh its cache and return the resulting member QuerySet.
+Because refreshing the cache involves evaluating the Dynamic Group's defined filter(s), this is necessarily a more expensive database query(s) than either of the above access patterns, so it should only be done if required.

++/- 2.3.0
+    In prior versions of Nautobot, `.members` did not use a cache (and so would always re-evaluate the Dynamic Group), and a separate `.members_cached` property used a configurable Redis cache to temporarily store the evaluated QuerySet.
+For performance reasons, the behavior of `.members` has been changed to behave as described above. `.members_cached` should be considered deprecated and will likely be removed in a future major release.

+    Similarly, `.has_member(obj)` was previously non-cached by default, but the Redis cache could be used by invoking it as `.has_member(obj, use_cache=True)`; this too has been changed in this release, and the `use_cache` flag should be considered deprecated as well.

 ### Working with a given Object's containing Dynamic Groups

-A model instance that supports Dynamic Groups will expose the following properties:

-- `instance.dynamic_groups` - A QuerySet of `DynamicGroup` objects that contain the model instance; potentially quite expensive to derive.
-    - Retrieves all _N_ DynamicGroup records from the database that apply to the instance's content type, and evaluates each one, performing at least _N_ distinct database queries against the model in question to determine which Dynamic Groups apply to the model instance.
-    - As described earlier, constructing the `members` query for each relevant DynamicGroup will often incur additional database queries, depending on the complexity of the group's filter definition.
-- `instance.dynamic_groups_cached` - A QuerySet of `DynamicGroup` objects that contained the model instance as of their last members cache calculation; uses cached member lists.
-    - Uses cached member lists for each Dynamic Group that is applicable to the instance's content type.
-    - Ideal for many use cases, performing only _1_ query to identify the relevant groups.
-- `instance.dynamic_groups_list` - List (rather than QuerySet) of `DynamicGroup` objects that contain the model instance.
-    - Performs more or less identically to `instance.dynamic_groups`.
-- `instance.dynamic_groups_list_cached` - List of `DynamicGroup` objects that contained the model instance as of their last members cache calculation; uses cached member lists.
-    - Performs more or less identically to `dynamic_groups_cached`.
+Conversely, any model instance that supports Dynamic Groups will expose the property `.dynamic_groups`, which returns the QuerySet of (cached) Dynamic Groups that contain the model instance.
+As above, there's no direct way to bypass caching; if it's critically important to your use case to have up-to-the-minute accuracy, your only recourse is to call `DynamicGroup.update_cached_members()` for _each and every potentially relevant DynamicGroup record_, which obviously has the potential to be a very expensive operation if many Dynamic Groups are defined.

++/- 2.3.0
+    In prior versions of Nautobot, `.dynamic_groups` did not use a cache (and so had the potential to be a very expensive lookup every time it was accessed), and a separate `.dynamic_groups_cached` property used a configurable Redis cache to temporarily store the evaluated QuerySet.
+For performance reasons, the behavior of `.dynamic_groups` has been changed to behave as described above. `.dynamic_groups_cached` should be considered deprecated and will likely be removed in a future major release.

+    Additionally, prior versions of Nautobot exposed two additional model properties, `.dynamic_groups_list` and `.dynamic_groups_cached`, which provided a (very slight) performance improvement over the previous two properties.
+With the introduction of the Static Group cache implementation, these properties no longer provide any relevant performance improvement, and should be considered deprecated as well.

 ### Invalidating/Refreshing the Cache

 If you need to invalidate the membership cache for all Dynamic Groups, you can do so by running the management command `nautobot-server refresh_dynamic_group_member_caches`.
 This will invalidate the cache for all Dynamic Groups.

 You can also refresh the cache for one or all Dynamic Groups by running the `Refresh Dynamic Group Caches` system [Job](jobs/index.md).
-You may find it useful to define a schedule for this job such that it automatically refreshes all caches periodically, such as every 15 minutes or every hour.
+You may find it useful to define a schedule for this job such that it automatically refreshes these caches periodically, such as every 15 minutes or every day, depending on your needs.

-From an App or Job, you can directly call `group.update_cached_members()` as described above.
+From an App or Job, you can also directly call `group.update_cached_members()` as described above.